 Construction completed on the world’s longest railway tunnel

 Following 17 years of construction, the new Gotthard Base Tunnel was ceremonially opened on 1 June 2016.
-Measuring 57km-long it is not only the world’s longest railway tunnel but also a unique masterpiece of engineering.
-Renzo Simoni, CEO of AlpTransit Gotthard Ltd., the company tasked with construction, provides an insight on the colossal tunnel structure work and the different stages of the project…
+Measuring 57km-long it is not only the longest railway tunnel in the world but is also a unique masterpiece of engineering.
+Renzo Simoni, CEO of AlpTransit Gotthard Ltd., the company tasked with construction, provides an insight on the colossal tunnel structure work and the different stages of the project.

 The Gotthard Base Tunnel extends from the north portal at Erstfeld, in the canton of Uri, to the south portal at Bodio, in the canton of Ticino.
 The main tunnel is 57km-long and consists of two single-track tubes that are 40m apart and connected to each other every 325m by a cross-passage.
 When all the connecting passages, access adits and shafts are added together, the complete tunnel system measures more than 152km.
 With a rock overlay of up to 2,300m, the Gotthard Base Tunnel is the world’s deepest railway tunnel and has virtually no gradients, with the highest point lying at 550m above sea level.

 Two multifunction stations, beneath Faido and Sedrun, divide both tubes into three sections approximately equal in length.
 In these multifunction stations the trains can cross over from one tube into the other and stop in an emergency.
 For construction purposes, the Gotthard Base Tunnel was divided into five sections.
 To save time and costs, construction work on the individual sections was coordinated and, for some of the time, carried out simultaneously.